patricktcoakley/gdvm/README.md

 ```

 which will install the latest version and add gdvmup, gdvm, and the Godot alias directories to your PATH automatically. gdvmup
-can handle installation, upgrade, and deletion of the gdvm tool, but it's a WIP and may change or be integrated into the main tool in the future.
+can handle installation, upgrade, and deletion of the gdvm tool, but it's a WIP and may change or be integrated into the main application in the future.

+Usage:

+- `install` [`--quiet`] [`--version VERSION`] [`--force`] installs gdvmup and gdvm, with the optional arguments for quiet output, a specific version, or forcing an installation.
+- `uninstall` removes **everything**, including gdvm, gdvmup, and all Godot installations.
+- `upgrade` just reinstalls everything and will likely be removed in the future unless I can think of a use case.

 If there is interest I will also consider a macOS/Linux version of this tool.

+### Linux

 If there is interest in packaging for Linux distributions, please let me know and I can investigate it.